Admicos/minecraft-wayland/README.md

 `git clone` this repository to somewhere, and run `makepkg -si` inside.
 It will ask you to replace your existing GLFW package if already installed.

-If you're using GNOME, consider running `git checkout libdecoration` before running `makepkg -si`.
-This is a (probably) slightly unstable version that works better on GNOME.
+If you're using a desktop that needs it, consider running `git checkout libdecoration` before running `makepkg -si`.
+This is a (probably) slightly unstable version that works better on some desktops.

 ### Option 3: Install the Fedora package

 Install the Fedora package from https://copr.fedorainfracloud.org/coprs/lyessaadi/minecraft-wayland-glfw/.
 See https://github.com/Admicos/minecraft-wayland/issues/4 for more information.

+You might need to change the Java arguments even if you are using a launcher that can replace GLFW.
+See [this issue](https://github.com/Admicos/minecraft-wayland/issues/14) for more details.

 ### Option 4: Patch the Gentoo package